mohametalmeari/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

 **Math Magicians**  is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations.
+It is a Single Page App (SPA) that allows users to make basic calculations.

 ## 🛠 Built With <a name="built-with"></a>